Green Bay Packers vs. Cleveland Browns NFL Week 16 Odds, Plays and Insights for December 25, 2021

 Browns stats and trends

-- Cleveland is 3-3 against the spread and 4-2 overall when the team records more than 21.6 points.
+- Cleveland is 3-3 against the spread and 4-2 overall when the team scores more than 21.6 points.

 - When Cleveland totals over 325.8 yards, the team is 5-3 against the spread and 6-2 overall.

-- The Browns have turned the ball over 14 times, eight fewer times than the Packers have forced turnovers (22).
+- This year the Browns have 14 turnovers, eight fewer than the Packers have takeaways (22).

 Home and road insights